RASantos92/OpenHouseMD/openHouseLecture.md

 - but you will have disscussion questions just like if you were in a university
 - so you see here that we meet 3 times a week for the PT accelerated and 2 times a week for the PT Flex.
 - the cool thing about the pt program is you have TA support on sun-sat and throughout the week.
-- so you are not left out at all you will always have support.
+- so you are not left out at all, you will always have support.
 - instructors have class time before lecture, after lecture, they have office hours.
 - you have self study, you have your other ninjas that are going to be with you in the program.
 - you will have access to zoom and we use discord for outside class communication.